Mohammad8921/ToxicCommentDetection-FineTuningBert/README.md

 <img src="./Pictures/BERT-2CNN-1D.png" height=500 width=400/>
  </p>

+## Dataset
+To assess the models, I chose a multi-labeled dataset gathered by [Conversation AI](https://conversationai.github.io/) team.
+The curpus has 159,571 comments with the average length of 67.
+The labels are toxic, severe_toxic, obscene, threat, insult, and identity_hate.
+The OR operation is used to change the task to binary classification.
+By doing this, the ratio of the number of positive examples to negative examples is 0.9.
+So, I sample twice as many toxic comments from the set of negative non-toxic comments.
 ## Results

 BERT+CNN model used 6 GB memory to evaluate 4,600 sentences, But BERT+2CNN-1D just needs 2 GB.
 Because of the good memory complexity of this model, I trained the model with a maximum length of 64 to be more accurate (the average length of sentences in the dataset is 67).
 In this case, its memory usage was 3 GB.